Storms turned South Dakota’s skies green: Here’s why

 SIOUX FALLS, S.D.
-(KELO) — As a storm front moved into South Dakota’s Sioux Falls on Tuesday, night seemed to fall early, as 3:00 p.m. saw dark skies cast into a deep and eerie shade of green.
+(KELO) — As a storm front moved into South Dakota on Tuesday, and the night seemed to fall early as 3:00 p.m. saw dark skies cast into a deep and eerie shade of green.

-Meteorologist Scot Mundt with Nexstar’s KELO says that this same process produces a green sky, with the addition of one important ingredient.
+Meteorologist Scot Mundt said that this same process produces a green sky, with the addition of one important ingredient.

 “It’s caused by the sun’s rays being refracted by the hail (inside the storm) as the rays pass through the cloud,” Mundt explained.
 “It’s the same concept of how a rainbow forms.
 The sunlight is refracted as it passes through the raindrops, resulting in a rainbow.”